-Dr. Otto Wahl, Professor of Psychology and Director of the Graduate Institute of Professional Psychology, University of Hartford, written testimony submitted to the Sandy Hook Advisory Commission.

-may seem obvious that derogatory terms individuals who struggle with mental health challenges such as "psycho" "lunatic" or convey profound disrespect, but language can also contribute to stigma in more subtle When we refer, ways. for example, "the to mentally ill" call or "a someone schizophrenic" we are reducing individuals with mental health challenges to markers of pathology; such language, in turn, helps to justify discriminatory policies and practices.
+Dr. Otto Wahl, Professor of Psychology and Director of the Graduate Institute of Professional Psychology, University of Hartford, written testimony submitted to the Sandy Hook Advisory Commission. may seem obvious that derogatory terms for individuals who struggle with mental health challenges such as "psycho" "lunatic" or profound convey disrespect, but language can also contribute to stigma in more subtle ways.
+When we refer, for example, "the to mentally ill" or call "a someone schizophrenic" we are reducing individuals with mental health challenges to markers of pathology; such language, in turn, helps to justify discriminatory policies and practices.
 Above all, people living with mental illness are people first.